madanadi0305/JavaScript-Basics-and-Advanced-Looping-And-iteration/wiki/task15.md

 - Create a function with name and parameters
 - Declare local variables and assign values
-- Use recursion to caculate the power of the number
+- Use Math.pow() method to caculate the power of the number
 - Return the result and call the function with arguments
 - Assign result in output variable and Return the output variable